Jul 16, 2014

 If you're a fan of Mark Twain or ghosts—or both—you may already know that his former home on Farmington Avenue in Hartford has been rumored to be haunted.
 What you may not know is that you can learn firsthand about the house's "haunted" history, as well as Twain's take on ghosts and the unearthly findings by paranormal investigation teams.

-The Mark Twain House & Museum is presenting Graveyard Shift Ghost Tours, which run hourly from 6 p.m. to 9 p.m. on Aug.
-22 and 23.
+The Mark Twain House & Museum regularly presents Graveyard Shift Ghost Tours, which run hourly from 6 p.m. to 9 p.m. on certain weekends throughout the year.
 The popular special events feature an after-dark tour of the Clemens property that includes passing through the main house, the servants' wing and down into the basement, which is normally off-limits to visitors.